As coronavirus spreads, frontline workers press Inslee for more info on where personal protective equipment is going

 Inslee is rallying Washington companies to help produce masks and other equipment for frontline workers in the pandemic, and earlier this week, received a critical care decontamination system at Camp Murray that, once operational, should be able to sanitize tens of thousands of N95 masks daily for reuse.

-As the shortages of this gear persist, and some first responders fall sick with the COVID-19 disease caused by the coronavirus, Inslee and his staff a have been under increasing pressure to do a better job of informing the public about the acquisition and distribution effort.
+As the shortages of this gear persist, and some first responders fall sick with the COVID-19 disease caused by the coronavirus, Inslee and his staff have been under increasing pressure to do a better job of informing the public about the acquisition and distribution effort.

 Last month, state officials released information about Washington’s requests for personal protective gear from federal stockpiles, and anticipated dates of deliveries.
 Some information relayed to reporters about the volumes of gear ordered from the stockpiles later turned out to be inaccurate.